6aobab/java-project-61/README.md

 Mind games is 5 games in console.
 Games ask question that needs correct answers.
-If 3 answers are correct, you win, otherwise you lose.
+If 3 answers are correct, you win, otherwise you lose!
 1) Greeting.
 Greets you.
 2) Even.
 Define what number is even or odd.
 3) Calculator.
 Calculate expressions.